-We are committed to giving some time each year to charitable or pro-bono work, sharing business knowledge and expertise in order to help others.
+We are committed to giving some time each year to charitable or pro-bono work, sharing our business knowledge and expertise to help charities and social enterprise organisations.

-As part of Lodestar’s ‘Giving it Back’ programme, Julie Fitzsimmins has been a Non-Executive Marketing Director at St Martin-in-the-Fields for 13 years.
-During this time and thanks to the wonderful support and commitment of donors, advisors, board members and the St Martin’s community, the £36 million capital campaign for the Renewal of St Martin-in-the-Fields has now been completed.
+As part of Lodestar’s Giving it Back programme, Julie Fitzsimmins has been non-executive Marketing Director at St Martin-in-the-Fields for more than 15 years.
+During this time and thanks to the wonderful support and commitment of donors, advisors, board members and the St Martin’s community, the £36m capital campaign for the Renewal of St Martin-in-the-Fields has now been completed.

-Half the money was raised from public sources including £15.35 million from the Heritage Lottery Fund.
+Half the money was raised from public sources including £15.35m from the Heritage Lottery Fund.
 The other half, comprising gifts from several thousand donors, was raised from a mix of individuals, trusts and businesses.
-The Rev Nicholas Holtam, vicar of St Martin in the Fields comments on the renewal “St Martin’s is grateful for all the generous donations which have enabled us to serve those in greatest need, and enrich people’s lives through worship, social care, music and hospitality in spaces fit for the purpose”.
+The Rev Nicholas Holtam, vicar of St Martin in the Fields, said: “St Martin’s is grateful for all the generous donations which have enabled us to serve those in greatest need, and enrich people’s lives through worship, social care, music and hospitality in spaces fit for the purpose”.
 Lodestar is incredibly proud of this project and will continue to support and promote it.

-The museum has had a £1.5m refit (supported by the Heritage Lottery Fund) and its state of the art facilities have created space to show different aspects of the museum treasures.
-Learning and access if a large part of its role today and an extensive programme is in place supporting schools, local groups, research and university projects.
+The museum has had a £1.5m refit (supported by the Heritage Lottery Fund) and its state-of-the-art facilities have created space to show different aspects of the museum treasures.
+Learning and access if a large part of the museum’s role today and an extensive programme is in place to support schools, local groups, research and university projects.